top of page

 • Tends to be bulky

 Prefolds are old style cloth, one step up from flats (see below).
-It's an absorbent inner layer that can be used with any cover, it comes in a rectangular shape with extra absorbent layers sewn in the middle.
-You can either padfold it and lay in a cover, stuff it in a pocket cover or snappy onto baby.
+It's an absorbent inner layer that can be used with any cover.
+It comes in a rectangular shape with extra absorbent layers sewn in the middle.
+Many of the locally available prefolds have wings to wrap around baby's waist.
+You can either padfold it and lay in cover, stuff in a pocket cover, or snappi onto baby.
 Prefolds come in different sizes.
-See the different folds here.
+You can find different prefold folds here (applicable to rectangular prefolds).

 • Very absorbent

-• Versatile: can be used as boosters or inserts as well
+• Versatile: can be used as a booster or inserts as well

 • Usually made from natural fibres